Francis and Zoey were originally going to have an interest in each other, but the idea was scrapped due to complaints that it was too distracting.

 Smokers and Hunters originally had the ability let go of their victims to attack a different survivor.
-The concept was cut out due to it making the Smoker and Hunter too overpowered (in this scenario, Smokers and Hunters could incapacitate a survivor and let them go to quickly take down another survivor) and it made getting their achievements too easy.
+The concept was cut out due to it making the Smoker and Hunter too powerful (in this scenario, Smokers and Hunters could incapacitate a survivor and let them go to quickly take down another survivor) and it made getting their achievements too easy.
 In a similar fashion, Boomers originally had the ability to explode if they fell from a great height, effectively going kamikaze on survivors and splashing them in bile before they could react.
-AI controlled Boomers in campaign mode can still do this (usually unintentionally) but this feature is disabled in VS mode for obvious reasons.
+AI-controlled Boomers in campaign mode can still do this (usually unintentionally) but this feature is disabled in VS mode for obvious reasons.

 The Spitter, Jockey, and Charger had several design changes as Left 4 Dead 2 was being developed, but the Jockey and Spitter stand out for several reasons:

-Before Left 4 Dead started development Valve worked on a fantasy game involving Fairies.
+Before Left 4 Dead started development, Valve worked on a fantasy game involving fairies.
 It wasn't very good so it was scrapped.
 Valve thought some sort of co-op game would be better instead which eventually led to Left 4 Dead.

 For the Left 4 Dead 2 survivors, Nick was originally created as a convict who had broken out of jail while still wearing his orange jumpsuit and then stole a white suit later on.
 The character concept was scrapped and changed to Nick being a con man in a nice suit.
-In a strange twist, Nick was the only survivor whose initial model was unchanged throughout development (the other 3 had some changes to their looks).
+In a strange twist, Nick was the only survivor whose initial model was primarily unchanged throughout development (the other 3 had some changes to their looks).

 Rochelle had several design changes to her appearance during development.
 Originally, she wore an orange shirt and had her hair in a bun.
 Rochelle's next design changed her shirt to an orange-red color with the Depeche Mode band logo on it and her hair changed to a ponytail.
 The final design Valve settled on was Rochelle with cornrows and her shirt color changed to pink.

 Several of the levels in Left 4 Dead 2 had some concepts shown in the trailer that are quite different to the final versions of the game.
 Dark Carnival's coaster level was going to have some sort of wreckage that the survivors had to clear out which would cause an alarm to go off and alert the zombies.
 The concept changed to the survivors having to activate the ride and run the track to shut the alarm off.
-Likewise, the finale in The Parish would have the army bomb the bridge as the survivors crossed it, but the idea changed it to the army only bombing the bridge after all the survivors reach the helicopter first.
+Likewise, the finale in The Parish would have the army bombing the bridge as the survivors crossed it, but the idea changed to the army only bombing the bridge after all the survivors reach the helicopter.

 The Hard Rain campaign had some level designs scrapped in the final version.
-Originally, the Burger Tank was farther away from the start point, which meant players had a ways to go before they gotten any weapons.
+Originally, the Burger Tank was farther away from the start point, which meant players had a ways to go before they could pick up weapons.
 Players also had to turn on the lights for every house they passed through since by the time they made the return trip, the hurricane made everything dark.
 Valve moved the Burger Tank closer to the river and they also made the lights from the houses turn on by themselves.